telerik/fiddler-jam-docs/portal/jam-embedded-api.md

             shareButton.disabled = false;
             resetButton.disabled = false;
             captureInfoDiv.innerHTML = 'Capturing Stopped! (jam.state = ' + newState + ').<br/>'
-                                    +'Use "Share" to upload the log and generating share URL.<br/>' +'Use "Reset Capture" to clean and prepare Jam Embedded for new capture';
+                                    +'Use "Share" to upload the log and generate share URL.<br/>' +'Use "Reset Capture" to clean and prepare Jam Embedded for new capture';
             lastErrorDiv.innerHTML = '';
             lastErrorInfoDiv.innerHTML = '';